JiruLiu/acquire-board-game/README.md

 http://127.0.0.1:5000
 ```

-Open that URL in two browser windows, create a room in one, and join it from the other.
+Open that URL in two browser windows, create a room in one (**invitation code : evanston**), and join it from the other.

 ## 2. What the files do